jher5522/harrison.ai_assignment/README.md

 Shapely multipolygons.
 Stored in db as multipolygon wkt.
 Pixel coordinates.
 Would need to be updated if image size or resolution was changed.
 Can be easily read in with shapely (eg. ` shapely.wkt.loads('MULTIPOLYGON (((1234 0, 1222 5, 1000 10, 1234 0)), ((9 4, 3 9, 1 4, 0 1, 9 4)))')`).

+## Tracking changes
+Tracks who modified or deleted and when.
+Images or labels are marked as 'deleted' in the db, but are still stored.

 ## TODO:
 Log removal instead of actually delete
 Parameterise tests